 Sweet natural delights, which are also almost 100 percent organic, are on offer at the Christmas market in Schloss Türnich palace in Kerpen, which will be held for the first time over three weekends in December.
 On the palace island against the background of the stately home, and in the stables of the historic courtyard grounds, preserves from home-grown produce, home-made drinks and arts and crafts will be on sale.

-Schloss Loersfeld palace in Kerpen, which with its ten-hectare English landscape park and gourmet restaurant is worth a visit at any time of the year, will offer an additional reason for lovers of good food to make the trip from 21 to 23 December 2018.
+Schloss Loersfeld palace in Kerpen, which with its ten-hectare English landscape park and gourmet restaurant is worth a visit at any time of the year, will offer an additional reason for lovers of good food to make the trip from 20 to 22 December 2019.
 The goose liver terrine, which is made especially for the occasion, attracts visitors to the palace Christmas market from far and wide.
-The special delicacy comes directly from the Michelin starred palace kitchen, with Germany’s youngest starred chef, Julia Komp, in the kitchen.

 Hand crafts for the eye and palate

 Printen gingerbread and traditional baked goods from the museum oven make visitors’ mouths water in the LVR Open Air Museum Kommern.
-During “Advent für alle Sinne” (“Advent for all your senses”) on 1 and 2 December 2018, the old Advent household activities will be brought back to life, including baking, singing and storytelling.
+During “Advent für alle Sinne” (“Advent for all your senses”) on 30 November and 1 December 2019, the old Advent household activities will be brought back to life, including baking, singing and storytelling.

 The Christmas market at Schloss Dyck palace in Jüchen on the Lower Rhine offers a culinary island.
 On the orangery half-island, visitors will be offered delicious soups cooked from grandma’s recipes, alongside seasonal offers.
 Christmas biscuits, “Stollen” Christmas cake and “Hochzeitsbrot” fruit cake, “Tiroler” biscuits and Italian specialities, nougat from Provence and English and far-Eastern tea are available alongside the regional specialities on offer.